einfra logoDocumentation

 Understanding the architecture

-MetaCentrum distributed ecosystem consists of compute clusters (or “compute nodes”, where the HPC computing itself is done), storage servers (a space for user data where users’ home directories are) and frontends (nodes dedicated for logging in).
+MetaCentrum distributed ecosystem consists of compute clusters (or “compute nodes”, where the high performance computing itself is done), storage servers (a space for user data where users’ home directories are) and frontends (nodes dedicated for logging in).

 Frontends are shared by all users and are not intended for heavy computing.
 Use them only for data preparation, job management, or light compiling.